hollowc2/hollowc2/README.md

 - Improving strategy validation and execution safety
 - Building agent-assisted development workflows
 - Experimenting with robotics and embedded systems
+- Having fun while learning new things with LLMs

 ## Stack

-Python · TypeScript · Rust · Docker · Linux · FastAPI · PostgreSQL
+Python · Rust · Docker · Linux · FastAPI · PostgreSQL

 <details>
 <summary>Billy Bitcoin</summary>

-I like systems that are observable, reproducible, and a little bit strange. 🤑
+I like systems that are observable, reproducible, and a little bit strange. 🤑 I like making things that make me laugh.
+I like the feeling of learning new skills  or learning how to use a new tool
 </details>